 Now, at this point, you might be asking why Mark can’t just leave everything to Kim and let Kim decide how to leave everything to everyone’s kids when she dies?

-That’s great in theory, but what if Kim decides not to do that, or does it in a way that Mark’s adult children or ex-wife finds objectionable?
+That’s great in theory, but what if Kim decides not to do that, or does it in a way that Mark’s adult children or ex-wife find objectionable?
 Also, keep in mind that in cases like Mark and Kim’s, Kim is the same age as Mark’s adult children, which means that if this is the plan, Mark’s previous children will likely never inherit at all.

-• Life insurance – Mark could leave his assets to Kim in his trust, but have his life insurance go to his older kids at the time of his death.
+- Life insurance – Mark could leave his assets to Kim in his trust but have his life insurance go to his older kids at the time of his death.

-• Specific assets – Remember that land Mark inherited?
+- Specific assets – Remember that land Mark inherited?
 We might structure things in a way that allows Kim to derive income from this land during her lifetime, but then the land goes to Mark’s first set of children on Kim’s death.

-• Retirement funds — We’ll delve into retirement funds later, but by federal law, spouses automatically inherit 401(k)s.
-We can structure things in a way that allows Kim to take the 401(k), and the kids to immediately get some other asset, like the house.
+- Retirement funds — We’ll delve into retirement funds later, but by federal law, spouses automatically inherit 401(k)s.
+We can structure things to allow Kim to take the 401(k) and the kids to immediately get some other asset, like the house.

 These are just a few examples of how we can structure an estate plan and a Living Trust–all carefully worked out during a consultation.